Downhaul Systems Guide

 Block Types

 More expensive, high load blocks run better under load, reducing friction in the systems and hence improving system efficiency and effectiveness.
 We have made (and will if requested) systems using the amazing Harken 29mm FLY block for customers who want the ultimate downhaul irrespective of price, but we don't list these solutions due to the very high price.
-However, we how listed solutions using the Allen 30mm High Load block which provides 'high load' benefits at a more affordable price - this is now our premium solution available in both 6:1 and 8:1 configurations.
+However, we how listed solutions using the Allen 30mm High Load block which provides 'high load' benefits at a more affordable price - this is now our premium solution available for 6:1, 8:1 and 10:1 configurations.

 Rope Types

 For the primary line a thicker D12 Dyneema line than is normal is best to reduce the chance of it getting trapped between the gooseneck and boom, Standard on our systems is 5mm SK78 D12 Dyneema for Harken 29mm systems, and 4mm SK78 D12 Dyneema for the other block types.
-For the secondary line (the one that you pull on) we use Robline Dinghy Control as the standard line and Marlow Excel Racing GP78 as the premium line.
-The Marlow Excel Racing GP78 has Technora in the cover which makes it more durable.
-Gottifredi Maffioli EVO Race 78, which is similar in performance to Dinghy Control is available as a no-cost option - If you want that line just add a note at checkout.
-All our secondary line ends are epoxied/heatshrink sleeved to help keep them nice and tidy.
+For the secondary line (the one that you pull on) we use Robline Dinghy Control as the standard line and Robline Polytech as the premium line.
+The Robline Polytech has Technora in the cover which makes it more durable.
+All our secondary line ends are whipped and heat cut to help keep them nice and tidy.
 We offer a wide range of primary/secondary colour combinations.
 If you want more information on our secondary lines and how to select which is best for you read our article on selecting secondary lines.

 Rope Length (Handle Type)